 Coloring hair has less to do with texture (coarse, fine, etc.) and more to do with porosity.

-Titi Branch, of Miss Jessie’s, says, "A cuticle that is rougher (kinkier textures) is actually more porous and more likely to take color faster.
+Titi Branch, Co-Founder of Miss Jessie’s, told NaturallyCurly, "A cuticle that is rougher (kinkier textures) is actually more porous and more likely to take color faster.
 Wavier textures tend to have a smoother cuticle (and are more likely to be more resistant to color) unless there has been some chemical processing to cause a looser curl pattern to be more porous."

 While it’s true that coily hair can be more porous, which is good for retaining color, hair can also be overly porous—the cuticle's layers don’t close back tight enough to hold moisture in.
 This means extremely dry hair.
 Remember!
 Different porosity, texture, curl pattern are something we have naturally.
 Learn to maintain, not complain.

 What color do you want?
 Beach blond?
 Auburn?
 Red?
 If your hair is naturally dark, coloring hair very light is “always a risk,” according to Branch.